coyotebw/EDLS-Elite-Dangerous-Launch-Suite/README.md

 # EDLS - Elite: Dangerous Launch Suite

 A launcher utility for **Elite: Dangerous** (Steam/Windows only for now).
 Starts the game and all your companion tools in one click and automatically shuts them down when you're done.
+Originally just a 20-line powershell script until I decided it was an excuse to try out claude code.
+Claude did a pretty solid job, and only broke it several times (meaning his track record is better than mine)

 <img width="959" height="799" alt="edls090" src="https://github.com/user-attachments/assets/2bf751f2-5f21-4a66-9d8c-071751328487" />